-- Bioenergy from sewage processing, bioremediation of organics, phytoremediation, marine biology, and oceanography; - Existing or newly proposed processes for commercial, industrial, residential, and municipal solid and liquid waste management, even if those processes hold potential to positively impact the carbon cycle, nitrogen cycle, etc.; - Experimentation in support of industrial processes, including feedstock substitutions, emissions scrubbing, and other processes designed for greenhouse gas emissions; - Policy analysis and/or policy implementation studies related to climate change; - General human behavioral research, even as it applies to such areas as biofuels acceptance and climate change; however, economic and risk research is very much on point and encouraged; - Marine experimentation in support of climate research, including understanding of marine organisms and marine ecology even when it may impact carbon, nutrient, and other cycles and/or hold potential for marine carbon sequestration; - Observations and experimentation on ocean currents, ocean heat transfer, and other physical ocean properties; - Engineering of systems or instrumentation or deployment of innovative combinations of existing probes where basic research is not the main thrust; - Technology development and testing for climate change mitigation or adaptation technology development; - Air pollution measurements, control technology development or evaluation;
+- Bioenergy from sewage processing, bioremediation of organics, phytoremediation, marine biology, and oceanography; - Design, modeling, or technology development related to renewable energy systems including wind farms, solar arrays, and hydropower; - Existing or newly proposed processes for commercial, industrial, residential, and municipal solid and liquid waste management, even if those processes hold potential to positively impact the carbon cycle, nitrogen cycle, etc.; - Experimentation in support of industrial processes, including feedstock substitutions, emissions scrubbing, and other processes designed for greenhouse gas emissions; - Policy analysis and/or policy implementation studies related to climate change; - General human behavioral research, even as it applies to such areas as biofuels acceptance and climate change; however, economic and risk research is very much on point and encouraged; - Marine experimentation in support of climate research, including understanding of marine organisms and marine ecology even when it may impact carbon, nutrient, and other cycles and/or hold potential for marine carbon sequestration; - Observations and experimentation on ocean currents, ocean heat transfer, and other physical ocean properties; - Engineering of systems or instrumentation or deployment of innovative combinations of existing probes where basic research is not the main thrust;

-- Site-specific scientific studies of climate change where research may be focused on a particular community, localized resource, or region, but where more generalized extensions and interpretations of the research are not a central component; - Applied contaminant remediation, including phytoremediation approaches. - Medically related research; plant pests, biomass process engineering optimization, molecular dynamics simulations towards enzyme engineering; or DNA sequencing technology.
+- Technology development and testing for climate change mitigation or adaptation technology development; - Air pollution measurements, control technology development or evaluation; - Site-specific scientific studies of climate change where research may be focused on a particular community, localized resource, or region, but where more generalized extensions and interpretations of the research are not a central component; - Applied contaminant remediation, including phytoremediation approaches. - Medically related research; plant pests, biomass process engineering optimization, molecular dynamics simulations towards enzyme engineering; or DNA sequencing technology.

-IV.
-Fusion Energy Sciences (FES)
+V. Fusion Energy Sciences (FES)